-Production problems were small in comparison with those of establishing a national system of distribution.
-Distribution costs were estimated at between 15% and 25% of total costs for frozen food.4 Only a limited capacity existed in public cold stores, which were used primarily for frozen meat, frozen fish, and ice cream.
+Production problems were minor in comparison with those of establishing a national system of distribution.
+Distribution costs were estimated at between 15 and 25% of total costs for frozen food.4 Only a limited capacity existed in public cold stores, which were used primarily for frozen meat, frozen fish, and ice cream.
 These were concentrated near big cities.
 Cold stores were also expensive.
-A minimum efficient scale cold store of 2.4 million cubic feet cost £0.6m in the mid-1960s, and the scale curve on operating expenses was about 80%.
+A minimum efficient scale cold store of 2.4 million cubic feet cost £0.6m in the mid-1960s.
+It was estimated that each doubling of capacity reduced operating expenses by 20%.

-Birds Eye's investment in cold storage and refrigerated distribution was primarily through its sister company, SPD (Speedy Prompt Delivery)-also a wholly-owned subsidiary of Unilever:
+Birds Eye's investment in cold storage and refrigerated distribution was primarily through its sister company, SPD (Speedy Prompt Delivery) - also a wholly owned subsidiary of Unilever:

 SPD was increasingly drawn into the problem.
 They developed their cold storage capacity and added insulated vehicles to get the goods to shops....
-Cold storage has increased steadily, with buildings more and more advanced in their design.
-Depots were run in close conjunction with SPD and increased to the point store about 50,000 tons of frozen food.5
+Cold storage has increased steadily, with buildings that were more and more advanced in their design.
+Depots were run in close conjunction with SPD and increased to the point where Birds Eye could store about 50,000 tons of frozen food.5